 First things first

 Let's get those replaceable parts out of the way.
 The IQ has a Panasonic 3500, 3.7 v 18650 battery.
 There are a lot of 18650's to choose from and Da Vinci picked one of the best.
 On the higher settings you get about 40 minutes per charge.
 The poker tool is stainless steel with a small point that fits in the chamber holes; a really convenient feature we'd like to see more often in vape designs.
 The Flavor Chamber is your airpath for the Da Vinci IQ.
-The wider tank gives your vapor a chance to cool down before you inhale.
+The wider tank gives your vapor a chance to cool down before you draw.
 "Harsh Vapor" is usually harsh because the vapor doesn't have enough time to cool down.
 The Flavor Chamber is a big reason the IQ has better quality vapor than some other mini vapes.

 Taking the Da Vinci IQ apart